 The finger auger is designed to receive the material from the feeder deck drapers, and then propel it into the feeder house of the combine.
 The adjustment of the auger fingers, as well as the height of the auger, is critical to the proper feeding of the material into the combine feeder house.
-Adjust the auger fingers to clear the pan or pan inserts by approximately $\frac{1}{4}$ " (6mm) to $\frac{1}{2}$ " (13mm).
+Adjust the auger fingers to clear the pan or pan inserts by approximately 1/4" (6mm) to 1/2" (13mm).
 This is a recommended minimum adjustment.
 Some crops may require raising the drum higher.
-Experiment with different settings to suit crop conditions.
+Experiment different settings with to suit crop conditions.